Trying to save money on your Kauai vacation? Don’t miss these free things to do on Kauai with kids!

-It’s a great way to see Tahitian dancing, fire knife dancers, and live music.
+Head to the Poipu Shopping Village every Monday and Thursday at 5 PM for free live entertainment.
+This one is a great way to see Tahitian dancing, fire knife dancers, and live musical performances.

 If you are foodies (like our family) you’ll want to set aside time to check out the Kauai Culinary Market at The Shops at Kukuiula.

-Every Wednesday from 3:30pm – 6pm, guests can see live cooking demonstrations and take a look at locally grown food and treats.
+Every Wednesday from 3:30 PM to 6 PM, guests can see live cooking demonstrations and take a look at locally grown food and treats.

-Each year, the Garden Island Arts Council presents 10 weeks of amazing Hawaiian musicians, artists, storytellers, and hula dancers who share Hawaiian culture.
+Each year, the Garden Island Arts Council presents 10 weeks of amazing events called E Kanikapila Kakou.
+They host Hawaiian musicians, artists, storytellers, and hula dancers who share Hawaiian culture.

 Check the events calendar to see if E Kanikapila Kakou is happening during your trip to Kauai.

 My boys LOVE train rides!
 We usually do the Kilohana Plantation Railway train ride, but we’ve been wanting to check out this free train ride!

 On the 2nd Thursday of every month, Grove Farm offers free kiddie train rides!
 Your kiddo can hop aboard one of their 4 vintage steam locomotives for a 45-minute train ride.

 These trains are special because they used to haul sugar cane at the sugar plantation that used to be where Grove Farm is today.

 The Kauai sugar plantations have all closed, but they’re still a big part of Kauai’s history.